Nagendra1997/mesibo-documentation/livestreaming.md

 - A basic understanding of HTML/CSS/JS
 - A minimal understanding of Bootstrap
 - Not an absolute need, but a familiarity with Angular would be good to have
+- Note that in this tutorial the word `stream` may refer to both audio or video or both.
+When we say stream we are just talking about some form of media

 Let's get started!